Who is a Candidate for TMS Therapy for Depression in Boston?

 Many patients find their antidepressant to be effective, but feel frustrated with the side effects of medication, and could benefit from other options.
 TMS therapy may be a great alternative.

-Patients Suffering From Treatment-Resistant Depression (TRD)
+Patients Suffering From Treatment-Resistant Depression (TRD) in Boston

 The two most commonly prescribed treatments for depression today are psychotherapy (also called talk therapy) and drug therapy with antidepressant medications.
 Beyond an understandable wish to avoid the side effects associated with medication, many patients may also find that medication just isn’t effective for them.
 It’s also common for patients to find that talk therapy alone isn’t enough to achieve complete remission from depression.
 Psychiatrists will often recommend a combination of talk therapy and medication, especially when one has shown signs of being ineffective, but some patients still don’t respond to this treatment plan.